 This post contains affiliate links which means I earn a small commission if you purchase anything through these links.
 Thank you for supporting this blog.

-It was NOT a good night.
+Overall, It was NOT a good night for us on the Friday night when the tree fell hitting the master bedroom and bathroom and damaging the plumbing to the basement bath at the same time.
 You can see more of the photos of the damage in this post.

 Looking back though we did gain many blessings that night as well.
 No one was hurt when the tree fell on the house, we got a new roof, two bathrooms were partially remodeled, our master bedroom was remodeled, and we learned just how well built our house is overall.
 It is all in how you look at things.

-So for two years now we have moved this vanity to many different locations out of the way of the construction.
+So for nearly two years we moved this vanity either out of the way of the construction, and then to different rooms in the house until we decided what to do with it.
 I have had this vanity sitting in the breakfast nook – in the way- or in the front room – very much in the way of the renovation in that room – until we got to a point of refinishing it and installing it as a custom furniture cabinet for a TV.
-It has been a much longer process than originally planned.
+It was a much longer process than originally planned like a lot of projects are.
+And I couldn’t put it in the garage – where it would never get touched again – because the hot rod is in the garage.

-This picture shows what the vanity looked like with the water damage and before we pulled it out of the master bedroom.
+This picture shows what the vanity looked like when it was actually installed in the master bath.
 The original size of the bath vanity was 10 feet long.
 Without the top and only with the base cabinet it is 7 feet long.
 Actually this picture also shows the new floors in the master bathroom but the old cabinet was not reinstalled.
-We just had to keep moving it around during the construction.
+We just had to keep moving it around during the construction and it’s original spot was a good holding area until the new cabinets arrived.

-Two years later we have finally repurposed the bath vanity in to a custom furniture cabinet.
+Two years later we have finally repurposed the bath vanity into a custom furniture Credenza.

-With the front living room renovation, you can read more about that here, we knew the walls were going to be white and I wanted this custom cabinet to really be a prominent furniture piece in the room.
+With our front living room renovation (also started because of the tree damage and new windows for the room), you can read more about that here, we knew the walls were going to be white and I wanted this custom cabinet to really be a prominent furniture piece in the room.
 I decided to paint it with chalk paint in Relic by DecoArt followed by a layer of Dark Creme Wax from DecoArt.

 My husband basically rebuilt what was needed for this cabinet by making new back and side panels and building a custom wood top.
 I then stained the top of the cabinet in MinWax PolyShades stain in Espresso.

-Since I didn’t want this to look like a bath vanity, he also cut out 4″ x 4″ block feet for me to help hide the toe kick of the original bath vanity.
+Since I didn’t want this to look like a bath vanity, my husband also cut out 4″ x 4″ block feet for the cabinet to fit inside of the toe kick area of the cabinet.
+The larger blocks helped to draw attention away from the toe kick a bit.
 I painted both the feet and the original toe kick in the Relic chalk paint.

 We purchased new silver hardware at Home Depot and finally put this custom furniture cabinet in it’s permanent home in the front family room.